 4. Rub them the right way.
 Most dogs, like most people, adore a good massage.
 It not only promotes relaxation, healing and bonding, it feels sooooo good.

 5. Stop and smell the world.
 Dogs need to be dogs, and that means allowing them time to explore the world’s wonderful odors.
 Or, engage them in scent work.
 Using their noses comes naturally, so tracking or playing scent games is fun for dogs.
-(For more on these activities, see “Nose Work” in the June ’10 issue.)
+(For more on these activities, see “Nose Work”)

 6. Free them from fashion.
 Consider removing your dog’s collar at night.
 Dogs will probably enjoy the freedom just as much as we do when we take off our belts, watches or earrings.
 Plus, the noise of jingling tags bothers many dogs; to reduce it, tape the tags together or stow them in a pouch designed for that purpose.